Skip to content

 Vulnerability explanation and resolution.
 Duo explains security vulnerabilities found by GitLab's scanning tools and suggests specific code fixes, reducing the context-switching between security dashboards and code editors.

 MCP client integration.
-Duo Agent Platform connects to external systems (Jira, Slack, Confluence) via Model Context Protocol servers, enabling cross-tool workflows without leaving GitLab.
-For more on MCP, see our MCP explainer.
+The Duo Agent Platform connects to external systems via Model Context Protocol servers (GitLab's docs cite examples such as Jira, Slack, and Confluence), enabling cross-tool workflows without leaving GitLab.
+The Duo Agent Platform reached general availability on January 15, 2026.

 Pricing

-GitLab Duo Pro is available as a $19 per user per month add-on.
-Duo Enterprise costs $39 per user per month and includes advanced features like root cause analysis and vulnerability resolution.
-GitLab also uses an AI credits model: Premium users get 12 credits per user per month, Ultimate users get 24 credits, with additional credits at $1 each.
+GitLab Duo Pro is available as a $19 per user per month add-on, and Duo Enterprise costs $39 per user per month, adding root cause analysis and vulnerability resolution (GitLab pricing).
+GitLab also runs an AI credits model: as of 2026, Premium includes $12 in credits per user per month and Ultimate $24, with extra credits listed at $1 each.
+The included-credit allowance is described as a promotion, so confirm the current allotment before you plan around it.

 Best For